A company can streamline its operation with authorisations granted by Customs. The authorisations are free of charge.

-- The authorisations are applied for in the Authorisation Service (Customs online services), in the Customs Decision System (EU Trader Portal), or with a form.
+- The authorisations are applied for in the Authorisations and Decisions Service (Customs online services), in the CDS-system (EU Trader Portal), or with a form.
 AEO authorisations are applied for in the eAEO Service (EU Trader Portal).
 Check the authorisation type descriptions on these pages to know which application procedure to use.
 If you are unable to log into the Authorisation Service or the Customs Decisions System, please contact the Customs Information Service.

 - Submit the application well before you need the authorisation.
 Completing the application with care will speed up its processing.

-- You will receive the decision regarding your application either to the Authorisation Service or to the Customs Decisions System, with a secure email or by post to the address you have provided in the application, depending on how you sent your application and whether you agree to use secure email.
+- You will receive the decision regarding your application either to the Authorisations and Decisions Service or to the CDS-system, with a secure email or by post to the address you have provided in the application, depending on how you sent your application and whether you agree to use secure email.

 - The processing of your application is 30–120 days, depending on the type of authorisation.